-DISCINFO Submenu: This submenu will appear when the lower INFO icon is selected or the Info Button is pressed, it displays detailed information about the disc content.
+DISCINFO Submenu: This submenu displays detailed information about the disc content.
 You will not be able to make any changes to the items on this submenu.
-However, you may use the SETUP menu system as described on page 19 to change the DVD 47 player settings for video aspect ratio or scan type.
+However, you may use the SETUP menu system as described on page 19 to change the DVD 27 player settings for video aspect ratio or scan type.